sophgo/sophon-sail/docs/source_en/module_cpp/cpp_basicfunction.rst

 * dump_io_flag: bool

-When dump_io_flag is True, input data and output data are stored, otherwise they are not stored.
+When dump_io_flag is true, input data and output data are stored, otherwise they are not stored.

 **Sample:**
     .. code-block:: c